skylight-hq/skylight.digital/_projects/va_diffusion_marketplace.md

   <ul>
     <li>
-      Expanding the number of practices, such as hospital-acquired pneumonia prevention, and the rate at which they're adopted
+      Expanding the number of practices, such as hospital-acquired pneumonia prevention, and the rate at which they’re adopted
     </li>

     <li>